Towards Real Time Control of Water Engineering with Nonlinear Hyperbolic Partial Differential Equations: Offline Computation of a Catalog of Reference Solutions

 \section{Offline Computation of a Catalog of Reference Solutions}

 The goal of the offline computation phase is to apply brute force HPC computing power in order to obtain very strong and precise results.
 In this Section, we describe methods that attempt to solve the Dynamic Programming through a variety of approximating procedures and methods of solution computation.
+In the context of dam network operation, these problems correspond, for example, to the determination of admissible gate operation policies and flow regulation strategies under hydraulic and operational constraints.
 We can note immediately that the exact solution of~\eqref{eq:pdeoptdp} by way of defining and solving a Hamilton-Jacobi-Bellman equation is intractable, on account of the infinite dimensionality of the PDE system together with the presence of control constraints.
 Thus, we present a set of potential methods often used to solve Dynamic Programming approximately that are amenable to discretization and computation.

+Before describing the individual components, we summarize the role of each offline method in Table~\ref{tab:offline_methods_summary}.
+The purpose of Section~5 is not to propose each listed method as a standalone solver for the full stochastic mixed-integer PDE-constrained control problem.
+Rather, the offline layer combines numerical optimization, reduced switching-structure search, and data-driven learning to construct a catalog of feasible and high-quality reference trajectories.
+These catalog entries are later used for meso-layer initialization, terminal-value approximation, feasibility guidance, and real-time warm starts.